0BAB1/HOLY_CORE_COURSE/readme.md

 - Improve our design by using cache and querying external data using AXI.
 - Interact with I/Os

-### Pipelined edition
+### Other Editions

-> The pipelined edition is on my todo list but I need to move on to other projects and freelancing stuff for now.

-Make the core more performant by adding a pipeline (On my todo list).

-**Goal :** Increase the core perfs by pipelining it and hadling all the hazards that comes with it.
+Other editions are coming soon !
+Stay tuned !

 ## OPEN SOURCE and CONTRIBUTIONS

-Contributions are very welcomed as I know I tend to make a lot of mistakes.
+Contributions are very welcome as I know I tend to make a lot of mistakes and typos (at least it proves it's not some half baked AI generated garbage haha).

 **Special mention** to this Veryl rewrite of the `HOLY CORE` called `VERY HOLY CORE` by @jbeaurivage : [Link to VERY HOLY CORE repo](https://github.com/jbeaurivage/very-holy-core).